vmpyre/solana-handbook/docs/handbook/chapter4/token-account.md

 The structure of a token account resembles that of a regular account.
 It holds **lamports**, has an **executable** flag (set to false), **owner** (Token Program) and stores additional **data**.

 These data fields provide enhanced account management features.
 For example, you can specify a **delegate** account, which can then spend tokens up to a **delegated_amount**.
-The main fields are:

 Main fields: